Illinois Central 382

 Illinois Central No. 382, also known as "Ole' 382" or "The Cannonball", was a 4-6-0 "Ten Wheeler" bought new from the Rogers Locomotive Works in Paterson, New Jersey for the Illinois Central Railroad.
 Constructed in 1898, the locomotive was used for fast passenger service between Chicago, Illinois and New Orleans, Louisiana.
 On the night of April 30, 1900, engineer Casey Jones and fireman Simeon "Sim" Webb were traveling with the engine from Memphis, Tennessee to Canton, Mississippi.
-The train collided into the rear of a freight train stuck on the mainline in Vaughan, Mississippi, the last station before Canton, killing Jones and injuring dozens more.
+The train collided with the rear of a freight train stuck on the mainline in Vaughan, Mississippi, the last station before Canton, killing Jones and injuring dozens more.
 After the accident, the locomotive was rebuilt in Water Valley, Mississippi, and returned to service.
-The locomotive was believed to be cursed after Jones' death as it would suffer three more accidents in its career before being retired in July 1935, and scrapped.
+The locomotive was believed to be cursed after Jones' death, as it would suffer three more accidents in its career before being retired in July 1935 and scrapped.

 Today, a stand in for No. 382, former Clinchfield Railroad No. 99, is now on display at the Casey Jones Home & Railroad Museum, in Jackson, Tennessee, painted up as Illinois Central No. 382.